 Each State has responsibility to develop spectrum management policies and regulations that comply with the international treaty obligations of the Radio Regulations while meeting national spectrum needs.
 One of the main tools to manage the spectrum is National Frequency Allocations Tables (NFAT).
 NFAT shows how the spectrum can be utilized for each radio frequency service.

 States and national spectrum regulators all over the world are considering (or have considered) allowing 5G cellular systems to operate in parts of the frequency ranges 3.4-4.2 GHz and 4.4 -4.9 GHz (“C-band”).
-These potential allocations are adjacent to the band used by radio altimeters and pose potential safety hazard if no mitigations are implemented.
-It is of paramount importance that, in support of safety of aircraft operations, member States and national regulators, note Article 4.10 of the ITU Radio Regulations which states, “ITU Member States recognize that the safety aspects of radionavigation and other safety services require special measures to ensure their freedom from harmful interference.
+These potential allocations are adjacent to the band used by radio altimeters and pose potential safety hazards if no mitigations are implemented.
+It is of paramount importance that, in support of safety of aircraft operations, member States and national regulators note Article 4.10 of the ITU Radio Regulations which states, “ITU Member States recognize that the safety aspects of radionavigation and other safety services require special measures to ensure their freedom from harmful interference.
 It is necessary therefore to take this factor into account in the assignment and use of frequencies.”

 _________________